babons/linear-alg-c-project/notes.md

 3D vector span
-	Collection of all possible linear combinations of the two vectors Think of the span of two 3D vectors as a sheet -- while they -- eurika moment 2 vector linear combo in 3d creates a 2d plane
+	Collection of all possible linear combinations of the two vectors Think of the span of two 3D vectors as a sheet — while they — eureka moment 2 vector linear combo in 3d creates a 2d plane

 	3 vector linear combos in 3d spans the 3d plane